fb-co/devsbunker/important_todo.md

 -   [x] Issues with following people and changing passwords/deleting account authentication
     -   jac was (and still is) stoopid

--   [ ] Add likeAmt and more options menu to project cards (mobile & desktop)
+-   [x] Add likeAmt and more options menu to project cards (mobile & desktop)

+-   [ ] Add security check (pwd confirmation) when you try and delete a post

 ## Low Priority